-FMCSA announces that Navistar, Inc. (Navistar) has requested an exemption for five commercial motor vehicles (CMVs) drivers from the Federal requirement to hold a U.S. commercial driver's license (CDL).
-The requested exemption will cover five Swedish Project Engineers who will test-drive commercial motor vehicles (CMVs) for Navistar within the United States.
+FMCSA announces its decision to grant an exemption to Navistar, Inc. (Navistar) and five engineers/drivers from the commercial driver's license (CDL) regulations for Jonas Hellström, Sofie Svanström, Erik Holma, Jonas Udd, and Mikael Öun.
+These Swedish project engineers who will test drive commercial motor vehicles (CMVs) for Navistar within the United States.
 All five engineers work for Scania AB in Sweden (part of the Volkswagen Group), which is partnering with Navistar to develop improved fuel economy and emissions reductions.
-The Scania drivers all hold valid Swedish commercial licenses and need to test-drive Navistar vehicles on U.S. roads to better understand product requirements in “real world” environments and to verify results.
-Navistar believes the requirements for a Swedish commercial license ensure that operation under the exemption will likely achieve a level of safety equivalent to or greater than the level that would be obtained in the absence of the exemption.
-FMCSA requests public comments on Navistar's application for exemption.
+The Scania drivers all hold valid Swedish commercial licenses and need to test drive Navistar vehicles on U.S. roads to better understand product requirements in “real world” environments and to verify results.
+FMCSA believes the requirements for a Swedish commercial license ensure that operation under the exemption will likely achieve a level of safety equivalent to or greater than the level that would be obtained in the absence of the exemption.

 Privacy Act: In accordance with 5 U.S.C.
 553(c), DOT solicits comments from the public to better inform its rulemaking process.
 DOT posts these comments, without edit, including any personal information the commenter provides, to www.regulations.gov, as described in the system of records notice (DOT/ALL-14 FDMS), which can be reviewed at www.dot.gov/privacy.